JamesEConnor/GameStudioScorer/README.md

 # Using the Program

 ```
-  -- studio       (Default: null) A specific studio to calculate for.
+  --studio        (Default: null) A specific studio to calculate for.
 Should only be used with 'p' and 'm' regression modes.

   --regression    (Default: m) The action to take in terms of regression learning.
 The default is 'm' for model.